California-Strawberry-Commission/laser-runner-cutter/ros2/README.md

 ### Using LUCID cameras (Triton and Helios2)

 LUCID cameras require the Arena SDK and Arena Python Package, which can be found at https://thinklucid.com/downloads-hub/.
 This is already set up as part of the auto-install process above, in `/opt/ArenaSDK`.

+In addition, in order to connect to the cameras, you will need to configure the network interfaces and camera IPs.
+To do this, run `laser-runner-cutter/ros2/scripts/configure_network.sh`.

 ## Development Environment